MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 - **A Dynamics 365 Remote Assist subscription** to create environments and install the app.

 - **The ability to manage environments in the Microsoft Power Platform admin center**.
-This tutorial covers creating Dynamics 365 environments and installing apps.
+This article covers creating Dynamics 365 environments and installing apps.
 Admin access is required (Dynamics 365 service admin, global admin, or Power Platform service admin).

 - **Available database capacity**.
 If you're creating a new environment for Dynamics 365 Remote Assist, you'll need at least 1 GB of available database capacity.
 Paid subscriptions of Dynamics 365 Remote Assist provide default tenant capacity.
 More information: [New Dataverse storage capacity](https://docs.microsoft.com/power-platform/admin/capacity-storage)